 RISING SUN

-Lush hills fringed with flowers rise up behind the inn, while at the front it gazes over a small stone-walled harbour and salmon river.
-Owners Tony and Clair Vickery have burnished the patina of antiquity at The Rising Sun and pepped it up with all today’s essential comforts.
-Many rooms have half-tester beds cloaked in designer chintz, while outside you can inhale the heady scent of clambering myrtle.
+Exmoor's rugged hills rise up behind the inn, while at the front it looks over a small stone-walled harbour and salmon river.
+Owners Tony and Clair Vickery have mixed The Rising Sun's wood panelled antiquity with some of today’s essential comforts.

 Hit the Spot